National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission

-In addition, the Commission recognized that the affected residents are still struggling and facing grave concerns, including the "health effects of radiation exposure, displacement, the dissolution of families, disruption of their lives and lifestyles and the contamination of vast areas of the environment".
+The Commission acknowledged that the affected residents are still struggling and facing grave concerns, including the "health effects of radiation exposure, displacement, the dissolution of families, disruption of their lives and lifestyles and the contamination of vast areas of the environment".
 The decontamination and restoration activities, essential for rebuilding communities, will continue into the long term.

 General

-The joint committee of House of Representatives of Japan and House of Councillors enact the statutory law as the legislature for investigation committee or commission which is the different from investigate committee formed by Japanese government.
-The commission interrogate regard people, the management of Tokyo Electric Power Company and the responsible members of Cabinet of Japan up to Prime Minister of Japan when the accident had happened.
-The commission also heard the opinion and conditions before and after accident from people suffered by Ionizing radiation and evacuation.
-The commission is fully open to the public through Website, Ustream and Nico Nico Douga in live with Twitter and archive manner by Internet.
-Video streaming of the commission session is available in English language interpretation simultaneously in live and archive.
+The joint committee of House of Representatives of Japan and House of Councillors enacted the statutory law to enable an independent commission.
+The commission investigated many individuals, including the management of Tokyo Electric Power Company and the members of the Kan cabinet when the accident had happened.
+The commission also heard the opinion and medical conditions of survivors caused by ionizing radiation and evacuation.
+The commission is fully open to the public through websites, Ustream and Nico Nico Douga, conducted live on Twitter and archived.
+Video streaming of the commission session was available in English language interpretation simultaneously in live and archive.

 On July 5, 2012, the National Diet of Japan Fukushima Nuclear Accident Independent Investigation Commission released an executive summary report of The Fukushima Nuclear Accident.
 The report "blames Japanese culture for the fundamental causes of the disaster."
-The panel is due to deliver its final report at the end of July.

 Membership

-The joint committee of diet appointed membership.
+The joint committee was composed of members appointed by the Diet of Japan.